AvaPL/printer-maintainer-anacron/README.md

 # printer-maintainer-anacron
-An anacron job that helps user in keeping printer's head in good health.
+An anacron job that helps user in keeping printer's head in good health by printing a test page once a week.

 ## Job settings
 The job will be run by `anacron`.
 The configuration can be found in `/etc/anacrontab`.
 Check if values here are optimal for a cron.weekly job.